zhamann/daily-journal/README.md

-# Next.js Template
+# Daily Journal

-This Next.js app is designed to serve as a template for all future Next.js projects.
-This repository contains support for Tailwind CSS, Typescript and uses the App Router.
+This Next.js app is designed to serve as a daily journal for the current user.
+The project itself serves as a smaller portion of a larger health and fitness app.